 short, say good-bye, and leave

 This poem strikes me in the heart of my displacement.
 I am hurt by my reduction to observer status as a half-Hindu as a result of our immigration.
-I have missed out on so many things which separate me.
-Not even facts but beliefs.
+I have missed out on many things which separate me.
+Not facts, but beliefs.

 There was a portion of the twelfth day ceremony, for example, which was meant for all male Hindus who have had their upanayanam (a rite of passage for young Brahmin boys).
 I was upstairs working on this piece when it occurred and no one came to get me.
-I was told it was because they all assumed I did not have my upanayanam done (because I am so americanized).
+Someone told me it was because they assumed I did not have my upanayanam done.

-When one of the aunties ran into me later and told me this, I informed her that I had had it done and we stood in the silence of our separation.
-I hate to say what I thought in an instant was, “never mind … just call me when you need the trash taken out,” since I had been responsible for that task all week.
+When one of the aunties ran into me later and told me this, I informed her that I had my upanayanam in India, w my cousins.
+We stood in the silence of our separation.
+I was petty inside and thought in an instant, “never mind … just call me when you need the trash taken out,” since I had been responsible for that task all week.